-The Aransas National Wildlife Refuge is a great place to start off the trip.
+The Aransas National Wildlife Refuge is a great place to start off your west coast bird-watching road trip.
 With 54,000 acres, this refuge is most famous for its rarest bird, the whooping crane.
-Out of the 250 left in the world, more than 100 of this highly endangered species usually arrive here between mid-October and early April.
+Out of the 250 left in the world, more than 100 of these highly endangered species usually arrive here between mid-October and early April.
 To protect the cranes, visitors can view them only by boat, but it’s well worth the trip.
 5,000 acres of the refuge is accessible by car and on foot making sightings of many herons and egrets, sandhill cranes, waterfowl, shorebirds, and terns plentiful during the winter months.

 Cave Creek Canyon, Portal, Arizona

 After hitting up the wildlife refuge, head west to southern Arizona.
 There are many outstanding birding locales in southern Arizona, however, Cave Creek is of special interest.
 The canyon not only houses a wide variety of species in a small area but also many essentially Mexican birds.
 These birds don’t venture much farther north than Cave Creek including the elegant trogon, the painted redstart, and many hummingbirds.

 Next, head towards California and take a drive up Highway One to Monterey and keep an eye out for saltwater ducks, gulls, and alcids such as guillemots, murres, and other puffin like birds on the municipal wharf and the Coast Guard pier.
 If you’re looking for a California native, the chestnut-backed chickadee can be found in the hills of Monterey cypress and pine.